Nikolai Fefilov: Arrest, death and aftermath

-The last crime the maniac committed occurred in the Oktyabrsky District.
-On April 25, 1988, in the Mayakovsky Central Park of Culture and Rest, Fefilov tried to rape and then strangled a young woman.
+Fefilov's last crime was committed in the Oktyabrsky District.
+On 25 April 1988, in the Mayakovsky Central Park of Culture and Rest, he tried to rape and then strangled a young woman.
 He took a wristwatch, a purse with money, a gold ring and glasses from the deceased.
 While trying to hide the body, Yevgeny Mordvyanik, a senior lieutenant of the internal service of the Interior Ministry who happened to be near the crime scene, detained him.

-On May 7, information about the arrest of the maniac was published in the newspaper Sovetskaya Rossiya.
-In order to the investigate the murders, investigators for particularly important cases of the Prosecutor's Office of the RSFSR Viktor Pantelei and Vladimir Parshikov flew to Sverdlovsk.
+On 7 May, information about the arrest of the serial killer was published in the newspaper Sovetskaya Rossiya.
+In order to investigate the murders, investigators for particularly important cases of the Prosecutor's Office of the RSFSR Viktor Pantelei and Vladimir Parshikov flew to Sverdlovsk.

 After his arrest, Nikolai Fefilov began confessing to his crimes, including the murder of Mangusheva, for which Georgy Khabarov was convicted and executed.
 His testimony was confirmed during the investigative experiments, during one of which a portfolio belonging to the murdered girl was found.
 While searching through Fefilov's apartment and workplace, the printing houses from the "Ural Worker" newspaper found the belongings of the victims, which were later identified by their relatives and friends.

 Forensic psychiatric examinations found that Fefilov was sane.
-The investigation into the murder series hit the reputation of law enforcement agencies of the Sverdlovsk Oblast hard, coupled with the fact that the maniac's trial could turn into a scandal.
-However, on August 30, Fefilov was strangled by his cellmate in prison.
+The investigation into the murder series hit the reputation of law enforcement agencies of the Sverdlovsk Oblast hard, coupled with the fact that the serial killer's trial could turn into a scandal.
+However, on 30 August, Fefilov was strangled by his cellmate in prison.
 Officially, the cause of the murder was a quarrel, but a theory was proposed that the leadership of the police and the prosecutor's office in Sverdlovsk did not want to see him live long enough to face trial.
 Investigators from the Prosecutor's Office of the RSFSR investigated the murder, but failed to prove that it was a hit job.
-On October 25, the criminal case against Nikolai Fefilov was terminated due to the death of the accused.
+On 25 October, the criminal case against Nikolai Fefilov was terminated due to the death of the accused.

 In 1989, Georgy Khabarov was posthumously rehabilitated from the murder of Lena Mangusheva.

 None of the law enforcement officers of Sverdlovsk were prosecuted for initiating fabricated criminal cases against Khabarov and the other detainees.
-The accused were the victims of the arrest of offending Deputy Chief of the Verkh-Isetsky District Department of Internal Affairs, Col. Shirokov, and the then-deceased criminal investigator Kabanov.
+The accused were the victims of the arrest of the offending Deputy Chief of the Verkh-Isetsky District Department of Internal Affairs, Col. Shirokov, and the then-deceased criminal investigator Kabanov.